notkrithiramnath/ribbit/README.md

 # Frog Sound Classifier 🐸

-A simple web app to classify frog sounds by species.
+A simple web app to classify frog sounds by species, first time trying vibecoding (you can tell).

 ## Features
 - Upload a frog sound (WAV/MP3)